BlusterMadness/brp-pawn/brp-pawn/readme.md

 # brp-pawn
-Simple Pawn Shop script to sell your items
+Simple Pawn Shop script for your FiveM server to sell your items

 ## Installation